Antisgoat/mybodyscan/README.md

 Deploy Functions and Hosting after setting Stripe keys and webhook secret via `firebase functions:secrets:set`:

+> **Functions deploy note:** the Functions pipeline installs and builds from the `functions/` workspace only.
+A root `npm install` or web build is **not** required to deploy backend changes.
+Run `npm --prefix functions ci && npm --prefix functions run build` locally before `firebase deploy --only functions` to mirror production.
+Generate a `functions/package-lock.json` once with `npm --prefix functions install --package-lock-only` if it is missing (required for `npm ci`).

 ```sh
 firebase functions:secrets:set STRIPE_SECRET
 firebase functions:secrets:set STRIPE_WEBHOOK
 firebase deploy --only functions,hosting
 ```

+If the web build ever encounters local integrity cache issues, use `npm run ci:clean` (clears the cache, reinstalls in the root app).
+This script is intended for web builds only and is decoupled from the Cloud Functions deploy flow.

 Stripe webhook requests now require a valid signature.
 Invalid signatures return HTTP 400 and are not processed, so make sure the webhook endpoint in your Stripe dashboard uses the current signing secret.
 Webhook deliveries are de-duplicated via the `stripe_events/{eventId}` collection with a 30-day TTL on markers—enable TTL on the `expiresAt` field in the Firestore console to automatically purge old markers.